AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 This section describes the Cloud Routes feature of Aviatrix CoPilot.

+You access Cloud Routes in CoPilot by going to Home > Troubleshoot > Cloud Routes or typing Cloud Routes in the navigation search.

 In Cloud Routes, you can view all routing information for managed resources spanning your Aviatrix transit network, including resources across clouds (multi-cloud) and on-prem (for Site 2 Cloud connections).
 For multi-cloud, cloud engineers can view the information in a central place without having to log in to individual cloud provider consoles.

 In Cloud Routes, you can view routing information for: